asheemsiwach08/homi_apis/README.md

 ### WhatsApp Message Storage

-All WhatsApp messages (inbound and outbound) are automatically saved to the Supabase database for audit trails and analytics.
+All WhatsApp messages with valid mobile numbers are automatically saved to the Supabase database for audit trails and analytics.
+Messages with None or empty mobile numbers are skipped to prevent invalid data storage.

 #### Message Storage Endpoints